alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-03/day-139/day-139-1-egw.md

 ---
-title: EGW Reading
+title: Balaam PP 438-441b
-subtitle: Balaam PP 438-441b
+subtitle: EGW Reading
 ---

-Chapter 40—Balaam
+### Chapter 40—Balaam

 This chapter is based on Numbers 22 to 24.